erkexzcx/funstream/README.md

 Features that *might* never be implemented:
 1. Define and edit EPG guides (in the same *funstream playlist*).
+2. Slow start to exclude not working IPTV channels.
-2. Docker image or SystemD service
+3. Docker image or SystemD service.

 # Build